mattermost/docs/source/about/licensing-and-subscription.rst

 Do you have discounted licenses for academic institutions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, for academic institutions we offer `Mattermost Enterprise Edition Standard <https://mattermost.com/education/>`_ for no charge to students (staff members pay regular price).
-You need to pay for at least 10 staff members in order to qualify for an academic license.
+Yes, for academic institutions we offer `Mattermost Enterprise Edition Standard <https://mattermost.com/education/>`_ for no charge to students (staff members pay the regular price).
+You need to pay for at least 10 staff members to qualify for an academic license.
 Please see `Mattermost Academic Licensing <https://docs.google.com/forms/d/e/1FAIpQLSfdl9fTwahgMQu0hb65A58OWzzR3541VwU-MbT0f3y1ND4QhA/viewform>`_ for more information.

 Is there a maximum number of users per subscription?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^